 This theory not only establishes the necessity of nursing care plans, but it also establishes the importance of communicating effectively with patients.
 According to her, patients have their own interpretations of their health and situation.
 Nurses ought to validate their analyses with the patient before drawing conclusions.

-#5 Tidal Modal Theory
+5. Tidal Modal Theory – Phil Barker

 Another theory that deals mostly with mental health is the Tidal Modal Theory by Phil Barker.

-Just like the nursing process theory, this one gives power and respect to the patients.
+Like the nursing process theory, this one gives power and respect to the patients.
 They know what they are experiencing and they have the power to begin the healing journey.
 Nurses should be curious, asking lots of questions and learning all they can from the patient.

-#7 Philosophy and Theory of Transpersonal Caring
+7. Philosophy and Theory of Transpersonal Caring – Jean Watson

 It looks at how nurses care for patients and how those care plans can promote overall health and wellness, prevent disease, and restore health.

-In fact, if you prefer the more humanistic approach to nursing, you will love this theory.
+If you prefer the more humanistic approach to nursing, you will love this theory.
 She taught that caring for people holistically promotes better health than a simple medical cure.
 The word you will read over and over as you study Jean Watson’s theory is caring.
 Caring is essential to nursing.
 A caring environment accepts people as they are and helps them become healthier.

 Nursing Theories Shape Your Role as a Nurse

 As you study more nursing theories, you’ll discover more about yourself as a nurse.
 Do you feel more comfortable thinking about numbers and figures, or are you drawn to caring for the whole person?
-Defining your own nursing theory can help you understand how to better help people that come to you for help.
+Defining your own nursing theory can help you understand how to better help people who come to you for help.

 More Nurse Life Inspiration